FraneCaleta/Feedback-UI-React/README.md

 npm run dev
 ```

-This will run JSON-server on port :5000 and React on port :3000
+This will run JSON-server on port :5000 and React Application on port :3000